fbladilo/testing/README.md

 | `CLEAN_WORKSPACE` | Clean Jenkins workspace after build | Boolean |
 | `EC2_TERMINATE_INSTANCES` | Terminate all instances on EC2 after build | Boolean, clean up of clusters and any other related instances |

-_**Note:**_ For a full list of all possible parameters please inspect each pipeline script
+_**Note:**_ **For a full list of all possible parameters please inspect each pipeline script**

 ### Migration controller e2e tests

-The migration controller e2e tests are supplied in the [mig-e2e repo](https://github.com/fusor/mig-e2e), the tests are based on [sample scenarios](https://github.com/fusor/mig-controller/tree/master/docs/scenarios) from the mig-controller repo and are run during the last stage of CI jobs.
+The migration controller e2e tests are supplied in the [mig-e2e repo](https://github.com/fusor/mig-e2e), the tests are based on [mig controller sample scenarios](https://github.com/fusor/mig-controller/tree/master/docs/scenarios) and are executed during the last stage of CI jobs.

 ### Debug and cleanup of CI jobs